More information will be posted to this page when the submission period for 2021 - 2022 opens.

 Research Paper Awards

-Papers written by undergraduates during spring and fall 2020 and spring 2021 semesters will be accepted for consideration.
-Students may submit more than one paper, but only one award will be granted per individual.
+Papers written by individual undergraduates during spring and fall 2021 semesters will be accepted for consideration.
+Students may submit only one paper for each competition, but only one award will be granted per individual.
 Note: Funds may be taxable and may impact financial aid.

 To apply, students must submit the following to LibAward@american.edu:

-- A brief 500 to 700 word reflective essay describing research strategies, application of library tools and resources in completion of the project.
+- A brief 500 to 700 word reflective essay describing research strategies and the application of library tools and resources in completion of the project.

 - A bibliography or other listing of sources consulted, if not already included in the paper.

 - A final version of the project.
 Written papers should be double spaced and may be of any length.
-Digital projects should be submitted on a DVD or CD.
-For other formats, please contact us.
+Digital projects should be submitted electronically.
+For other formats, please contact LibAward@american.edu.

 - All documents must be submitted as Microsoft Word files.